'Hellscape' in Ukraine's Mariupol But Russia Talks Tough

 actual figure remains unknown."Even if Mariupol falls, Ukraine cannot be conquered city by city, street by street, house by house," United

-despite all the destruction that it is bringing day after day," German Chancellor Olaf Scholz said in a speech to the Bundestag, warning of
+stuck despite all the destruction that it is bringing day after day," German Chancellor Olaf Scholz said in a speech to the Bundestag,

-bulk of more than 3.5 million Ukrainians fleeing the war.The president will consult with allies on new sanctions, and on potentially
+has received the bulk of more than 3.5 million Ukrainians fleeing the war.The president will consult with allies on new sanctions, and on

-and in the international community," White House National Security Advisor Jake Sullivan told reporters.Washington has also not observed any
+institutions and in the international community," White House National Security Advisor Jake Sullivan told reporters.Washington has also not

-some advances in the southeast of Ukraine and boasted of strikes using next-generation weaponry against "military infrastructure" across the
+reported some advances in the southeast of Ukraine and boasted of strikes using next-generation weaponry against "military infrastructure"

-country.But Ukraine and its allies have claimed Russian forces are severely depleted, poorly supplied and still unable to carry out complex
+across the country.But Ukraine and its allies have claimed Russian forces are severely depleted, poorly supplied and still unable to carry

-operations.For the first time, there are signs that Ukrainian forces are going on the offensive, retaking a town near Kyiv and attacking
+out complex operations.For the first time, there are signs that Ukrainian forces are going on the offensive, retaking a town near Kyiv and

-Russian forces in the south of the country.'Morale is high'In the southern city of Mykolaiv, one bulwark of the fightback, residents said
+attacking Russian forces in the south of the country.'Morale is high'In the southern city of Mykolaiv, one bulwark of the fightback,

-they were determined to stay despite incessant bombardmentAt the burial of soldier Igor Dundukov, 46, his brother Sergei wept as he kissed
+residents said they were determined to stay despite incessant bombardmentAt the burial of soldier Igor Dundukov, 46, his brother Sergei wept

 "This is our land